albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

 >#### Task:
 >- Create a new folder called `js`
 >- Add our script in there
->- Get our message to show up in the console.
+>- Get our message to show up in the console

 ## Hello Leaflet...
 Finally..
 OK, why did we do ALL of that?
 Well, when we use Leaflet, we actually need to bring in Leaflet's external CSS and JavaScript files!